DigitalSilo/digitalsilodocs/README.md

 ### Environment

-A development environment is required to be able to develop and test the grains.
+A development environment is required to develop and test the grains.
 The development environment is the entire infrastructure of Digital Silo hosted on Azure and provisioned by a Terraform script found [here](https://github.com/DigitalSilo/digitalsilo/tree/master/infrastructure).
 The service plans and the capacity of Azure services are at their minimal costs in the Terraform script.
 Should additional horsepower is required, one can incorporate higher-level SKUs in the Terraform script.

 #### Silo, the processing component